 I’m Ken Lindblom.
 I’ve spent my life and almost all my energy in teaching and higher education administration.
 I’m now Professor of English at Stony Brook University, SUNY.
 I began my career at Columbia High School in East Greenbush, NY (1988-92); was a full-time doctoral student and part-time writing & English instructor at Syracuse University (92-96).
 I directed the Mid-State Teacher Center in Verona, NY (96-97), and then became an assistant professor of English at Illinois State University in Normal, IL (97-2003) before I moved to Stony Brook.
 I was editor the National Council of Teachers of English’s English Journal (2008-2013), and was on the executive board of the Conference on English Education (2014-2018).

 I’ve co-authored two books.
 Grammar Rants with Patricia A. Dunn [Heinemann, 2011] and Making the Journey: Being and Becoming a Teacher of English Language Arts, Fourth Edition [Heinemann, 2016] with Leila Christenbury.
 Samples of each are available for free at the links.
 I had new book (co-authored with Leila Christenbury) from the National Council of Teachers of English published in November 2017, entitled Continuing the Journey: Becoming a Better Teacher of Literature and Informational Texts.
-A new book in the CTJ series will be published in November 2018: “Continuing the Journey 2: Becoming a Better Teacher of Writing and Language.”
+A new book in the CTJ series was published in November 2018: “Continuing the Journey 2: Becoming a Better Teacher of Writing and Language.”

-The opinions expressed in my blog are my own and do not necessarily represent the views of Stony Brook University, NCTE, or any other group of which I am a member.
+The opinions expressed in my blog are my own and do not necessarily represent the views of Stony Brook University, SUNY, NCTE, or any other group of which I am a member.